 Report – A written document prepared by the eligible clinician (and staff) to whom the patient was referred and that accounts for his or her findings, provides summary of care information about findings, diagnostics, assessments and/or plans of care, and is provided to the referring eligible clinician.

-NUMERATOR NOTE: The consultant report that will fulfill the referral should be completed after the referral, and should be related to the referral for which it is attributed.
+NUMERATOR NOTE: The consultant report that will successfully close the referral loop should be related to the first referral for a patient during the measurement period.
 If there are multiple consultant reports received by the referring provider which pertain to a particular referral, use the first consultant report to satisfy the measure.

 Performance Met: Provider who referred the patient to another provider received a report from the provider to whom the patient was referred (G9969)